Research & Consultation

 Multi-sector collaboration on policy and planning

-With Everybody Eats, public and private sector leaders take collective action to address critical food security issues in Manitoba.
+Inspired by the Everybody Eats project first created by Food First, NL – our version of Everybody Eats seeks to engage public and private sector leaders to take collective action to address critical food security issues in Manitoba.

 Equipped with the best available data, policy analysis, and a network of support, local change agents contribute to equity and sustainability in the food system.
 Food security is enhanced by informed public policies, comprehensive food security strategies and innovative, community developed programs that are shown to work.